 If the defendant is convicted and a fine as punishment for the offense is imposed, any initial fine that was paid by the defendant must be credited against the fine.
 Code of Criminal Procedure Art.
-45.051(a).
+45A.302(c).
 For example, say a defendant is placed on deferred disposition for speeding.
 A fine as punishment for the offense of \$200 is assessed, but not imposed at the time of the deferral.
 An initial fine of \$50 is imposed, as are the court costs for the offense.
 The defendant pays the \$50 plus the court costs.
 Later, the defendant fails to comply with the deferral conditions, and is convicted.
 The court imposes the \$200 fine as punishment for the offense.
-The defendant now owes \$150, because the \$50 fine is credited against the fine as punishment for the offense.
 Note that court costs are not charged again, and that the court costs paid are not credited against the fine.
 For more information, see Chapter 2 of the Fines, Fees, and Costs Deskbook.